myroyalgold/CodeAlpha_Titanic-Classification/README.md

    - st.slider(): Slider for numerical input (Age, Siblings Aboard).
    - st.number_input(): Numeric input (Fare paid).
    - st.button("Predict Survival"): Adds a button to trigger prediction.

+   #### How to Copy Paste Emojis for Your Code
+   - Copy from an Emoji Website: Emojipedia or Get Emoji
+   - Click Copy
+   - Paste it into your Python code

 8. Predict survival
    When the "Predict Survival" button is clicked